google/TensorNetwork/docs/tutorial.rst

 **Standard Edges**

 Standard edges are like any other edge you would find in an undirected graph.
-They connect 2 different nodes and define a dot product among the given vector spaces.
+They connect 2 different nodes and represent a dot product between the associated vector spaces.
 In numpy terms, this edge defines a tensordot operation over the given axes.

 **Trace Edges**